Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their full potential.

 We are a class made up of boys from key stage 3.
 We are taught by Mr Darkins and are fortunate enough to be supported by Ms Jones and Mr Glover.

-In Maths we will be learning about algebra and solving problems concerning graphs and statistics.
-In English we will be creating our own autobiographies after having compared a biography and autobiography.
+In Maths we will be learning about directed numbers, decimals and fractions.
+In English we will be exploring and creating ballads, as well as focusing on improving our handwriting and grammar.

-As a class we will be working hard on our social skills; focusing on developing our emotional vocabulary and understanding other people's emotions.
+As a class we will be working hard on our social skills; focusing on developing our thinking skills and understanding how other people's emotions is impacted by our behaviour.
 We will improve these through Kagan activities and problem solving games.

-We will strengthen our thinking skills across the curriculum; working in groups to discuss and appreciate differing opinions when we discuss what is important to us in RE, and discussing our observations in Science.
+We will strengthen our thinking skills across the curriculum; working in groups to discuss and appreciate differing opinions when we discuss what is important to us in RE, and discussing radicalization and extremism in in PSHE.

 In PE we will take part in Aerial Ninjas with Chloe Bass, the expert acrobat who will support us to perform using the hoop and silks.